 China is an extremely technologically advanced country, which can be easily witnessed in everyday life.
 For example, China’s most popular messaging app, WeChat, has an integrated payment system called WeChat Wallet that is widely accepted across China.
 You can use WeChat Wallet to pay for a mobile top up, taxis, meals at restaurants, shopping sprees and sending money between friends.
 You’ll need a Chinese bank account to use WeChat, but if you’re studying abroad for a whole semester, opening one may be very beneficial.

 3. The Food is Amazing

 Think you know Chinese food?
 Think again!
 Shanghai boasts a large variety of Chinese cuisines in addition to its own local favorites.
 Some highlights include soup dumplings, sweet and sour fish, crispy fried sweet pork, sweet rice ball soup, mooncakes and many others.
 With a large expat community, it’s easy to find a variety of cuisines such as American, Indian, Italian, Thai, Bulgarian and many more.
+Students who study at Fudan University have the benefit of being by Da Xue Lu – a great eclectic food area.
 With all these options, it’s not difficult to become a regular at your favorite spots or never eat at the same place twice.

 4. It’s A Travel Hub for China and Asia

 Not only is transportation around Shanghai inexpensive and easy, but travel within China is very accessible from Shanghai.
 The city has four train stations with daily trips to major cities like Beijing, Guangzhou, Nanjing, Suzhou and Hangzhou.
 There are also two major airports with options to easily travel between other locations in Asia, such as South Korea, Thailand, Japan and the Philippines.
 The prices are comparable with that of a domestic ticket in the USA.

 5. You will find a Contrast of Modern and Traditional